MichaelFrangione/doggr/README.md

 4. **Breeder Integration** - Display AKC-certified breeders on breed detail pages with contact information and reviews.
 Hiro can assist in locating breeders by location.
 5. **Improved Matching Algorithm** - Implement weighted scoring (must-haves vs. nice-to-haves), negative filtering (deal-breakers).
 6. **Interactive Refinement** - Allow users to adjust match preferences after seeing results with real-time re-ranking
+7. **Mixed-Breed Search** - Curerntly Doggr only understands full-breed dog breeds, It should support mixed-breeds such as Cockapoos and Pomskis and Labradoodles

 ## 📋 Setup Instructions